jentery/engl230v3/prompt4.md

 ## Aim

 Your response to this prompt should demonstrate how games compel their audiences to act, if only by pressing a button or selecting an option in a menu.
 We've talked a lot about choice and satisfaction in this context. *Choice*: What actions or “verbs" do games afford players?
 Does less choice result in boredom?
 Do too many choices result in confusion?
 Where do we find variety in a given game, and where do we find repetition? *Satisfaction*: To what degree are desirable outcomes attainable?
 How uncertain are the outcomes, and how predictable are they?
-Across story and mechanics, what's the right sort of difficulty for you as a player?
+Across story and mechanics, what's the right type of difficulty for you as a player or reader?

 ## Format